zio/zio/docs/reference/di/dependency-injection-in-zio.md

 ---

 :::caution
 In this page, we will focus on essential parts of dependency injection in ZIO.
-So we are not going to cover all the best practices for writing ZIO services.
+So in some examples we are not going to cover all the best practices for writing ZIO services.

 In real world applications, we encourage to use [service pattern](../service-pattern/service-pattern.md) to write ZIO services.
 :::